-While the planning process for this RTMP did involve all of the steps described above, the complexity of the trail network and the inclusion of multiple change-in-use (CIU) evaluations has resulted in a particularly dynamic planning process.
-Key phases in the development of this RTMP are summarized below, and survey responses are provided in Appendix 7.2.
+While the planning process for this RTMP did involve all of the steps described here, the complexity of the trail network and the inclusion of multiple CIU evaluations has resulted in a particularly dynamic planning process.
+Key phases in the development of this RTMP are summarized herein, and survey responses are provided in Appendix 7.2.